Vercel AI SDK

 > Trace Vercel AI SDK calls in Weave using OpenTelemetry

 You can trace [Vercel AI SDK](https://ai-sdk.dev/) calls in Weave using [OpenTelemetry (OTel)](https://opentelemetry.io/).
-The Vercel AI SDK is a TypeScript toolkit for building AI-powered applications with framework support for Next.js, Nuxt, SvelteKit, and other frameworks.
+The Vercel AI SDK is a TypeScript toolkit for building AI-powered applications, with framework support for Next.js, Nuxt, SvelteKit, and others.
 It has built-in OpenTelemetry support through its `experimental_telemetry` option.

-This guide shows you how to configure OTel to send traces from the Vercel AI SDK to Weave.
+This guide shows you how to configure OTel to send traces from the Vercel AI SDK to Weave so that you can observe and debug your AI SDK calls in the Weave UI.
 You can use the AI SDK with Next.js or as a standalone Node.js application.
+This guide is intended for developers building AI-powered applications with the Vercel AI SDK who want to add tracing to an existing app.

-For more information on OTel tracing in Weave, see [Send OTel traces to Weave](../tracking/otel).
+For more information about OTel tracing in Weave, see [Send OTel traces to Weave](../tracking/otel).

-Both of the Next.js and Node.js examples in this guide require the same dependencies.
-To start:
+Before you begin, complete the following setup.
+Both the Next.js and Node.js examples in this guide require the same dependencies:

 1. Install the following Vercel and OTel libraries: